anaclumos/extracranial/Research/pages/Person 1E6ABA.md

 1E6ABA's experience at [[Google]] involved multiple teams, from [[Chrome]] to TensorFlow.
 Learned a lot about soft skills.
-The TensorFlow team had weird, intertangled relationships across groups.
+The TensorFlow team had [[weird]], intertangled relationships across groups.
 For example, the Tensorflow compiler team wanted to make everything as static as possible, whereas the Tensorflow [[Python]] team wanted to make everything as dynamic as possible.

 Current startup indeed holds more risk, but it comes with a thrill.